BA Global Social Challenges / Overview

 - Join one of the UK’s top ten universities for social science courses (Times Higher Education Rankings 2022) to study a uniquely contemporary and transdisciplinary degree.

-- Gain the intellectual and practical skills to measure, analyse and address some of the most pressing social challenges and harms of our times, such as social injustice, climate change, conflict, violence and migration.
+- Gain the intellectual and practical skills to face head-on some of the most pressing social challenges and harms of our times, such as social injustice, climate change, conflict, violence and migration.

 - Understand and respond to global challenges from a wealth of perspectives, including politics, economics, law, criminology, philosophy, sociology, social anthropology and social statistics.

-- Gain key knowledge, skills and expertise to work across national and international organisations, governmental bodies and the third sector.
+- Gain key knowledge, skills, analytic and professional expertise to work across national and international organisations, governmental bodies and the voluntary sector.

 We are pleased to announce that we are returning to hosting on-campus open days in the summer and autumn.